Mythri532/docker/Readme2.md

 There are two steps involved in creating a volume and making it accessible to a pod:

--->Declaring it in the spec:volumes property of the pod template, and then deploying the pod on some nodes -->Mounting the volume to a specific container using the spec:containers:<name>:volumeMounts property When you create a volume, you must also mount it to a container, and you may not mount a volume without declaring it in the pod template.
+-->Declaring it in the spec:volumes property of the pod template, and then deploying the pod on some nodes<br>
+-->Mounting the volume to a specific container using the spec:containers:<name>:volumeMounts property<r>
+When you create a volume, you must also mount it to a container, and you may not mount a volume without declaring it in the pod template.<br>

 **yaml configuration**

- spec:
-  containers:
+ spec:<br>
+  containers:<br>
- —name: my-app
+ —name: my-app<br>
-    image: nginx
+    image: nginx<br>
-    volumeMounts:
+    volumeMounts:<br>
-   —name: my-volume
+   —name: my-volume<br>
-      mountPath: /app/config
+      mountPath: /app/config<br>
-  volumes:
+  volumes:<br>
- —name: my-volume
+ —name: my-volume<br>

--->volumes (at the bottom) creates a volume named my-volume and attaches it to the pod -->volumeMounts defines how the volume is mounted, including the file path by which the volume will be available from inside the containerIt is essential that the same -->volume name is used in both places—the volume declaration and the volumeMounts property.
+-->volumes (at the bottom) creates a volume named my-volume and attaches it to the pod<br>
+-->volumeMounts defines how the volume is mounted, including the file path by which the volume will be available from inside the containerIt is essential that the same -->volume name is used in both places—the volume declaration and the volumeMounts property.<br>

 **Deployment**